sglasius/glorious-bastard/README.md

 # Play
 Live demo: www.blaatjes.nl
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.
-* npm install
-* ng serve --open to run the project

 # Remarks
 Really fun to play with the home made timelapse.
 I hope the dev has autoplay enabled in his/her browser.